 - The average revenue per user (ARPU) is around 28 euros, while the Italian gamers tend to pay more for PC games than for mobile games.

-- In terms of game genres, the top three are action games, shooters, and sports, with FIFA being the favorite from the sports game category.
+- In terms of game genres, the top three are action games, shooters, and sports, with FIFA being the favorite in the sports game category.

 - 57% of the video games on the Italian market are considered suitable for players younger than 12.
 This means that more than half of video games target a potential audience for which translation and localization in Italian are absolutely necessary to be able to play.